mbrandonw/presentations/2017-10-31-server-side-swift-from-scratch/server-side-switch-from-scratch.md

 ^ Interprets the request: this means pick apart all the pieces of the request (url, method, body, headers) to figure out a code execution path to handle the request.

 ^ Fetch the data needed to build a response.
-This may mean hitting Postgres, Redis, memcached, loading something off disk, etc. No matter what it is, fetching this data is _always_ a side effect for it depends on the state of the outside world, and so is the source of some real complexity that needs to be dealt with.
+This may mean hitting Postgres, Redis, memcached, loading something off disk, etc. No matter what it is, fetching this data is _always_ a side effect for it depends on the state of the outside world, and so this is perhaps the most complicated layer in the high-level.

 ^ Once the data is fetched it's time to render a view.
 This could be HTML, XML, JSON, plain text, raw data, etc.